HORSE & PONY

 - There will be no riding allowed north of the big barn between it and the entry booth or around the concession stand.
 The first violation of this rule will bring a warning and after the second violation, the rider will be excused from the show for the rest of the day.

-- Boots must be worn at all work sessions.
+- Heeled boots must be worn at all work sessions.